Perfectly prepared for skiing in the Ziller Valley

-The evening before our ski day we check the following information on the website www.mayrhofen.at:
+The evening before our ski day we check the following information on www.mayrhofen.at:

 The weather forecast promises sunshine after a snowy night – it doesn’t get any better.
 We decide there and then to buy a full day ticket and hit the pistes early.
 We prepare everything we need for the next day and lay it out ready: skis, boots, poles, helmets, warm clothing and gloves.
 Now all we need to do tomorrow is load the stuff in our car and drive.
 Very importantly, we also make sure we pack lots of sun cream!

 Off to Mayrhofen and the Leisure Mount Ahorn!

 Today’s the day.
 After a nutritious breakfast we set off to the Ahorn ski area in Mayrhofen.
 The “leisure mountain” is perfect for families and for the first ski day of the season.
 We drive straight to the cable car station, and, as we are nice and early, have no problems finding a parking space.
 We put on our ski boots and head for the ticket office where we buy our day passes and stash them safely in our ski jackets.

 We go through the turnstile and walk into the waiting cable car.
 We’re hardly alone, however, as Austria’s largest cable car has space for 160 people.
 As we are transported up the mountain, we can see some of the 5.5km home run below us.
 After considerable snowfall the night before, the piste conditions look amazing.
 I would even go as far as to describe it as chocolate-box perfect.
 When we reach the top station, we clip into our skis and enjoy the fantastic views.
 It’s at moments like this that I feel really lucky to live in such a beautiful place.